-183. Plaintiffs and Class members could not have discovered the defective nature of Defendants' trim board through the exercise of due diligence.
+183. Plaintiffs and Class members could not have discovered the defective nature of

+204. Defendants' Defendants' trim board through the exercise of due diligence.

-184. Due to Defendants' fraudulent concealment of the defects associated with its trim board, Defendants are estopped from asserting statute of limitations defenses to any of the claims alleged herein.
+184-205.
+Moreover, due to Defendants' fraudulent concealment of the defects associated with its trim board, Defendants are estopped from asserting statute of limitations defenses to any of the claims alleged herein.